percona/portal-doc/docs/advisors/checks/configuration-pg-log-autovacuum-disabled.md

 ## Resolution

-Set **log_autovacuum_min_duration** server configuration option to the value of **0** or more.
+Set the `log_autovacuum_min_duration` server configuration option to the value of **0** or more.

-Value >0 will mean that only runs taking longer than so many milliseconds are logged.
+Value >0 will mean that only runs taking longer than the number of milliseconds defined are logged.
 That can be done online, and the change will reflect immediately.

-Next autovacuum or autoanalyze run information will be present in the PostgreSQL logs.
+The information about the next run of autovacuum or autoanalyze will be present in the PostgreSQL logs.

 ## Need more support from Percona?
 Subscribe to Percona Platform to get database support with guaranteed SLAs or proactive database management services from the Percona team.